 (Mostly) Friendly Division

-The ghosts are the main characters and they’re (mostly) chill about being stuck with humans!
+The ghosts are the main characters and they’re (mostly) chill about being stuck with the living!

 Heart and Souls (1993)

-So, Heart and Souls is a ghost movie that follows four dead people who’re “stuck” to Robert Downey, Jr. And, minimal spoilers, they possess him — with delightfully humorous results — in order to act out their last wishes before “moving on.”
+Heart and Souls is a ghost movie that follows four dead people who’re inescapably “stuck” to Robert Downey, Jr. for thirty years.
+And, minimal spoilers, they possess him — with delightfully humorous results — in order to act out their last wishes before “moving on.”

 Beetlejuice (1988)

 Ahhhhhhhhhhh… Beetlejuice!
-With the memorable performance by Michael Keaton as the title poltergeist, it’s easy to forget that the main characters are actually stuck-at-home ghosts: Adam and Barbara Maitland!
+With a 17-minute performance by Michael Keaton as the title poltergeist so memorable, it’s easy to forget that the main characters are actually the stuck-at-home ghost marrieds: Adam and Barbara Maitland!

 Adam and Barbara (Alec Baldwin and Geena Davis) are dead folks who cannot leave their home.
 That becomes a problem when their home is sold to new owners (The Deetz Family — played by Catherine O’Hara, Jeffrey Jones, and Winona Ryder).